posmikdc/posmikdc.github.io/_posts/2024-04-15-biostats-phd-admit.md

   sidebar: left
 ---

-I just finished my application cycle for Ph.D. programs in Biostatistics and I am lucky enough to begin my doctoral studies at Brown in the fall.
-When I was preparing my application, I profited greatly from other folks sharing their experiences, especially [Kat Hoffmann](https://www.khstats.com/blog/phd-apps/) and [Simon Couch](https://www.simonpcouch.com/blog/2021-03-15-apply-to-stats-grad-school/).
-Being a first-generation college student, a community college grad, and an international student; paying this advice forward is important to me.
+I just finished my application cycle for Ph.D. programs in Biostatistics and I am thrilled to join Brown's Biostatistics department in the fall.

+When I was preparing my applications, I profited from other folks sharing their experiences, especially [Kat Hoffmann](https://www.khstats.com/blog/phd-apps/) and [Simon Couch](https://www.simonpcouch.com/blog/2021-03-15-apply-to-stats-grad-school/).
+Being a first-generation college student, a community college grad, and an international student-- I want to pay their advice forward to the next generation of aspiring Biostatisticians.

 If you are getting ready to apply, I hope my experiences can help you out.
 Please don't hesitate to reach out to me at [posmikdc@gmail.com](mailto:posmikdc@gmail,com).
 If you are a non-traditional applicant, I would be happy to glance over your work (availability permitting).

-## Some Preliminary Disclaimers
+**A Preliminary Disclaimer:**

-Please note that this post represents my opinions (subjective!) alone.
-My situation--more on that later--is quite different from a _traditional_ applicant (more on that later).
+Please note that this post represents my opinions alone.
+My situation and circumstances may be quite different from you.
 In that sense, please take all opinions with a grain of salt.
 When stating/ recalling facts, I will do so to the best of my availability.
-Please reach out to me if you find any factual inaccuracies.
+Please [reach out to me](mailto:posmikdc@gmail.com) if you find any inaccuracies.

 ## My Background

-I think it is important to start out describing my background.
 I graduated from a large public state school with degrees in Economics, Business Analytics, and a minor in Mathematics.
 Before that, I completed an Associate's degree in Business Administration at a community college within the University of Cincinnati system.

 After graduation, I briefly worked at an economic research consultancy focusing on energy economics.
 Coming out of undergrad, I was dead set on pursuing a Ph.D. in Economics, so when I was offered a pre-doc position at the [Energy & Environment Lab at the University of Chicago](https://urbanlabs.uchicago.edu/labs/energy-environment), I jumped on it.
 I worked at the intersection of causal inference and machine learning there, although my work was not very technical (i.e. I wasapplying existing methods to new data sets rather than developing new statistical methods).
 Throughout this time, I became more and more fascinated with Statistics.

 After 8 months, I decided to leave the E&E Lab and start my studies as a non-degree-seeking graduate student at the University of Chicago.
 The rationale was that I needed some more rigorous coursework (e.g., analysis) under my belt to be a competitive candidate for Ph.D. programs in (Bio-)Statistics.

-If you want a more comprehensive overview, check out my CV [here](https://github.com/posmikdc/cv/blob/main/cv.pdf) (Note that this is my current CV, not the one I submitted).
+If you want a more comprehensive overview, check out my CV [here](https://github.com/posmikdc/cv/blob/main/cv.pdf) (Note that this is my current CV, not the one I submitted.
+I share the CV I submitted later in this post.).

 ### My Interests and Goals

-Though I feel like this changes by the minute, I am broadly interested in the intersection of causal inference and statistical network analysis.
+I am interested in the intersection of causal inference and statistical network analysis.
 In particular, I care about causal inference in high-dimensional networks, non-parametric and assumption-lean methodology, and dynamic treatment regimes.
 Ultimately, I would like to apply my work at the interface of public health and climate, helping policymakers make more informed decisions in response to environmental disasters and global warming.

 With respect to my post-Ph.D. goals, I think the following breakdown (currently) describes it best.

 - A career in academia: 55%
-- A career in a public/ think tank role: 43%
+- A research career in a public/ think tank role: 43%
 - A career in private industry: 2%

 ### Why Biostatistics